exilence-ce/exilence-ce/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Version**
-Please provide the version of Exilence Next that you're running.
+Please provide the version of Exilence CE that you're running.

 **Additional context**
 Add any other context about the problem here.